skonb/coherence_assent/README.md

 ## Features

-* Collects required login field (e.g. email) if missing
+* Collects required login field if missing from oauth provider
+  * Or if not verified in case of email
 * Multiple providers can be used for accounts
 * Github, Google, Twitter and Facebook handlers included
 * Updates Coherence templates automatically